svodnik/JS-SF-8-resources/README.md

 - Monday & Wednesday, 5:30pm - 6:30pm
 - Find Nicole in our classroom (#8) or in the workspace/lounge behind the classroom.
 If you don't see her, message her on Slack to find out where she is.
-- Other office hours available by appointment with Nicole or Sasha.
+- Other office hours available by appointment with Nicole, Dante, or Sasha.

 ---